National Pro Grid League: Rules

 In 2014, each roster consisted of ten men and ten women, but only five men and five women per team as starters, three men and three women on the bench as reserves, and two men and two women on the inactive roster.
 In 2015, the roster size was reduced from 20 to 18.
 Each team could only have 14 eligible players per match with only four players on the bench to act as substitutes for the ten starters.
 Once a substituted player took the place of one of the ten starters, the substituted player could not return for that match.
 In 2016, the team size of 18 remained the same but teams were allowed to have an additional six developmental players signed.
 The developmental players could not be used in matches during the season.
 Since the very first season, one starting athlete of each gender from each team must be 40 years of age or older.
 Each race is four to eight minutes in length.

 Television coverage

 For 2014, the NPGL entered into an agreement with NBC Sports Group to televise the playoffs and championship on NBC Sports Network.
 The championships finals aired live on NBCSN on October 3, 2014, at 10:30 p.m.
 ET (22:30 ET), and a replay aired on NBC on October 5, 2014, at 1 p.m.
 ET (13:00 ET).
 The 2016 season was aired on Comcast, beIN Sports, Root Sports, and One World Sports.
+A 2026 United Grid League matchup was added to ESPN8 The Ocho.